 Inside the Ingredients

-There is no filler in the Active Botanical Serum.
+There is no cheap filler in the Active Botanical Serum.
 Each ingredient can stand on its own as being among the “best of the best” for skin that the natural world has to offer.

 Ingredients: grapeseed oil, hazelnut oil, bergamot peel oil, avocado oil, calendula, rose absolute, carrot seed oil, evening primrose oil, rosehip seed oil, lemon peel, lavender flower, alfalfa leaf, nettle leaf, dandelion leaf, frankincense, neroli flower oil, rosemary leaf extract, sea buckthorn fruit, turmeric root oil, cypress leaf oil, jasmine flower, tamanu oil.